FIT-Print: Towards False-claim-resistant Model Ownership Verification via Targeted Fingerprint: Introduction

-Currently, ownership verification stands as a widely adopted post-hoc approach for safeguarding the IPR of model developers.
-This method intends to justify whether a suspicious third-party model has been reused from the protected model~\cite{zhang2020passport,sun2023deep,li2025move}.
-Existing techniques to implement ownership verification can be broadly categorized into two main types: model watermarking and model fingerprinting.
+Currently, ownership verification is a widely adopted post-hoc approach to safeguard the IPR of model developers.
+This method aims to determine whether a suspicious third-party model is reused from the protected model~\cite{zhang2020passport,sun2023deep,li2025move}.
+Existing techniques for ownership verification generally fall into two main categories: model watermarking and model fingerprinting.
 Model watermarking~\cite{adi2018turning, shao2024fedtracker,li2025move} involves embedding an owner-specific signature (\ie, watermark) into the model.
-The model developer can extract the watermark inside the model to verify its ownership.
-On the contrary, model fingerprinting~\cite{cao2021ipguard, li2021ModelDiff, jia2022ZestLIME, yang2022metafinger} aims to identify the intrinsic feature (\ie, fingerprint) of the model instead of modifying the protected model.
-The fingerprint can be represented as the outputs of some testing samples at a particular mapping function.
-Comparing fingerprints enables comparing the source and suspicious models to examine whether the latter is a reused version of the former.
-Arguably, model fingerprinting is more convenient and feasible than model watermarking since the former does not necessitate any alteration to the parameters, structure, and training procedure and thus has no negative impact on the model.
+The model developer can then extract this watermark from the model to verify their ownership.
+In contrast, model fingerprinting~\cite{cao2021ipguard, li2021ModelDiff, jia2022ZestLIME, yang2022metafinger} aims to identify the intrinsic features (\ie, fingerprints) of the model rather than modifying it.
+A fingerprint can be represented by the outputs of specific testing samples through a particular mapping function.
+By comparing these fingerprints, one can check whether the suspicious model is a reused version of the source model.
+Arguably, model fingerprinting is more practical than model watermarking because it does not require any changes to the model's parameters, structure, or training process, and therefore has no negative impact on the model itself.